Kyle-Law/rails-tracker-api/README.md

 GET /measurements to returns all the measurements

-POST /measurements to add new measurement
+POST /measurements to add a new measurement

 ## ERD Diagram